nd265/navyadahiya/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a candidate of the Master of Data Science program at University of British Columbia, Vancouver.
-I am experienced as a Software Engineer and have learnt and implemented Data Science skills during the course of my program.
-Looking forward to leveraging my diverse skill set in the industry to build solutions.
+Completed my Masters in Data Science from University of British Columbia, Vancouver, where I designed, deployed, containerized various machine learning projects and applied statistical modelling concepts to solve problems in the world of Machine Learning and Data Science.
+Along with that, I am also an experienced Software Development Engineer.
+Interested in Machine Learning Engineer, Data scientist opportunities and looking forward to leveraging my diverse skill set to build solutions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Navya_Dahiya_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.